s-zeid/leviathan-player/INSTALL.markdown

 Standalone server
 -----------------
 Run `./webleviathan.py` to start the server.
-You can specify a custom host name and/or port to listen on using the -h / --host and -p / --port switches, respectively.
+You can specify a custom host name and/or port to listen on using the -H / --host and -p / --port switches, respectively.

 Under Apache